kerbymart/capedwarf-restlet/README.md

-# Running CapeDwarf on OpenShift
+# Running Errai with CapeDwarf on OpenShift

-Quickstart CapeDwarf application for OpenShift.
+Quickstart Errai with CapeDwarf application for OpenShift.

 Follow this instructions to run Google AppEngine applications on OpenShift PaaS, using [CapeDwarf](http://www.jboss.org/capedwarf).